rappdw/docker-spacy/README.md

 # docker-spacy
-Basic Docker images for Python and Anaconda
+Docker image with python, spacy library and data (en)